jasperanders/Bachelorthesis/Thesis/md/thesis.md

 This measure ties into the integrity of exam data.
 As access is restricted exam data cannot be changed.
 To provide even more security, answered questions can be sent to a central server instance as soon as students continue to the next question.
 Further, frequent database backups of the exam data should be standard procedure.

 Another consideration to take into account is the availability of the source code.
 Processes should be completely transparent and comprehensible.
 Exam authorities should be able to host exams <!-- exams?
 Software --> .
 This can be achieved by providing the exam software in open source format.
-Further open source programs can leverage crowd participation to render software bug-free and to eliminate existing security flaws.
+Adding, a open source format can leverage crowd participation to render software more bug-free and to eliminate existing security flaws.

-For the requirement of _protection against contestation_ we thus find three main design principles.
+For the requirement of _attributability, protection of data and integrity_ we thus find three main design principles.
 First, sound user rights management must be enforced.
-Second, source code should be well maintained and open source.
+Second, user actions must be traceable.
+Third, source code should be well maintained and open source.

 \newpage